awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

      For information about security groups and mount targets, see [Security groups for Amazon EC2 instances and mount targets](https://docs.aws.amazon.com/efs/latest/ug/security-considerations.html#network-access) in the *Amazon Elastic File System User Guide\.*

-1. Create the EFS location\.
-To create the EFS location, you need the ARNs for your Amazon EC2 subnet, Amazon EC2 security group, and an EFS file system\.
+1. Create the location\.
+To create the EFS location, you need the ARNs for your Amazon EC2 subnet, Amazon EC2 security group, and a file system\.
 Because the DataSync API accepts fully qualified ARNs, you can construct these ARNs\.
 For information about how to construct ARNs for different services, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.

    Use the following command to create an EFS location\.